Big Data Exploitation in Life Sciences

 History

-In May 2013, the funding guidelines for a German network for bioinformatics infrastructure (de.NBI) were published by the Federal Ministry of Education and Research (BMBF).
-The aim of this funding line was the establishment of an infrastructure that provides solutions for the ‘big data’ problem in the life sciences through bioinformatics services and training.
-In November 2015, a second call for de.NBI partner projects was announced to amend the range of topics.
+In May 2013, the Federal Ministry of Education and Research (BMBF) published funding guidelines for the de.NBI network to address the "big data" problem in life sciences through bioinformatics services and training.In November 2015, a second call for de.NBI partner projects was announced to amend the range of topics.
 The de.NBI programme finally launched in March 2015 and the partner projects began their work in November 2016.

-Coordinator of the project and Head of the German ELIXIR Node was Alfred Pühler, Bielefeld University, (2015-2021).
+Coordinator of the project and Head of the German ELIXIR Node was Alfred Pühler, Bielefeld University (2015-2021).